francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/003-Getting-Started.rst

-Getting Started with IBM Q Experience
+Getting Started with the IBM Q Experience
 ===============

 .. toctree::